List of mammals of Florida: Carnivorans

 Coyotes arrived in northern Florida in the 1970s as their natural range expanded.
 Illegal releases, as well as the extirpation of the red wolf and gray wolf from the state, were factors in their occupation of the state.
 Coyotes are extremely adaptable, living in all types of forests and farms.

 Florida has two types of foxes.
 The native gray fox can be found in the United States almost anywhere, except the northern plains and Rockies.
 It is sometimes confused with the red fox due to having patches of red hair.
 The red fox was introduced to Florida by hunting clubs, although it may have been native in the northern panhandle.
 Its preferred habitats are open areas, while the gray fox prefers woods.

 Red wolves were once common throughout the southeastern US, including Florida.
 Extinct in the wild in 1980, it has been progressively introduced to select nature preserves.
 The present population was introduced as part of this recovery program in 1997 to the Saint Vincent National Refuge; once red wolf pups reach 18 months, they are relocated to the North Carolina portion of the program.
 A subspecies of red wolf, the Florida black wolf (Canis rufus floridanus) was also endemic to the state, but became extinct in the 19th century.

 Bobcats are well adapted to urban development and are not a conservation concern.
 They make their home in hammocks, forests or swamps.

 The Florida panther is a population of cougars found in Florida.
-Its main differences from other subspecies are longer legs, smaller size and a shorter darker coat.
+It differs from other populations by having longer legs, a smaller size, and a shorter darker coat.
 The skull of the Florida panther is broader and flatter with highly arched nasal bones.
 Reportedly only seventy adult animals are alive, and a 1992 study estimated that the subspecies would become extinct between 2016 and 2055.
 It was chosen in 1982 as the Florida state animal by the state's schoolchildren.